Quantum Perceptron Revisited: Computational-Statistical Tradeoffs: Preliminaries

 The margin $\gamma$ between the two classes is defined by:

-When the norm of the $(x_i)$ is at most $1$, it holds that the number of updates made by the perceptron during the learning phase is at most $O(\frac{1}{\gamma^2})$.
-This result is known as the bound of Novikoff \cite{mohri2013perceptron}.
+Usually, the margin is small (close to zero) which means that the classes are close and separating them is hard.
+In the following, we always assume that the margin is smaller than one (which can be achieved by normalizing the training set) and the asymptotic complexities are studied when $N$ and $\frac{1}{\gamma}$ are large.
+When the norm of the $x_i$'s is at most $1$, it holds that the number of updates made by the perceptron during the learning phase is at most $O(\frac{1}{\gamma^2})$.
+This result is known as the bound of Novikoff \citep{novikoff1962convergence, mohri2013perceptron}.
 If we want to correctly classify all the $N$ samples, the final complexity of the perceptron is then $O(\frac{N}{\gamma^2})$.